zzysh12345/smol-course/1_instruction_tuning/supervised_fine_tuning.md

 ## The Fine-Tuning Process

-The supervised fine-tuning process involves training model weights on a task-specific dataset.
+The supervised fine-tuning process involves adjusting a model's weights on a task-specific dataset.

 First, you'll need to prepare or select a dataset that represents your target task.
 This dataset should include diverse examples that cover the range of scenarios your model will encounter.
 The quality of this data is important - each example should demonstrate the kind of output you want your model to produce.
 Next comes the actual fine-tuning phase, where you'll use frameworks like Hugging Face's `transformers` and `trl` to train the model on your dataset.